numpy/numpy/doc/source/user/building.rst

 2) Compilers

-   To build any extension modules for Python, you'll need a C compiler.
    While a FORTRAN 77 compiler is not necessary for building NumPy, it is needed to run the ``numpy.f2py`` tests.
 These tests are skipped if the compiler is not auto-detected.

    Note that NumPy is developed mainly using GNU compilers and tested on MSVC and Clang compilers.
 Compilers from other vendors such as Intel, Absoft, Sun, NAG, Compaq, Vast, Portland, Lahey, HP, IBM are only supported in the form of community feedback, and may not work out of the box.
 GCC 4.x (and later) compilers are recommended.
 On ARM64 (aarch64) GCC 8.x (and later) are recommended.

 3) Linear Algebra libraries